Trivia / The Most Popular Girls in School

 For Mackenzie's first two appearances, she was voiced by Marian Bruno.
 Replaced by Kate Frisbee after that and has been doing her voice ever since.

 In Season 5, Jeannie Halverstad's VA was changed from Grace Helbig to Betsy Beutler due to scheduling issues.

 Rule 34 – Creator Reactions: Mark Cope, one of the creators for this show and , Dr. Havoc's Diary fully encourages Rule 34 fanart of his characters (and when asked about erotic Fan Fiction, his response was basically Sure, Let's Go with That).

 Schedule Slip: Episode 17 wasn't uploaded on the regular date, that was Tuesday.
 Just because of that, there was quite a storm from fans which is best explained in detail, .
 Luckily, when it was finally uploaded, elsewhere the fandom quietly rested and this was never spoken of again.

 Throw It In: Since most of the cast is experienced with improv, a lot of the lines in the series aren't in the script.
 In the Behind the Scenes video, the creators have stated that some of the funniest lines were made up on the spot.

 Special mention goes to Bridget Tice's dialogue.
 Pretty much all of her lines were made up by the actress.

+The famous scene from season 1 that is being dubbed the " Trisha monologue" is improvised as well.
 And what we heard was only a portion of the full speech Garrett (Trisha's VA) made up.